The Paratroopers who trained at alta.

-In honor of Veterans Day, we are highlighting the history of Company B of the 503rd Parachute Battalion that trained at Alta in 1942.
-Before the creation of the famed 10th Mountain Division, the 503rd sent 175 paratroopers to Alta Ski Area to train for potential on-snow combat in the Alps.
+Before the creation of the famed 10th Mountain Division, Company B of the 503rd Parachute Infantry Battalion trained at Alta in 1942.
+The 503rd sent 175 paratroopers from Fort Benning, Georgia, to Alta Ski Area to train for potential on-snow combat in the Alps.

-In order to train the Company B of the 503rd from Fort Benning Georgia, the Army recruited Dick Durrance, head of the Alta Ski School and manager of the Alta Lodge.
+The Army recruited Dick Durrance, head of the Alta Ski School and manager of the newly minted Alta Lodge.
 Durrance enlisted the help of eleven ski instructors, consisting mostly of ski racing friends, family members and Alta ski instructors, to teach 175 soldiers—some of whom had never before seen snow—to ski and navigate in a high alpine environment.

 Company B was based out of the Rock Shelter—now the Snowpine Lodge.
-For six weeks, the troops learned mountain travel, snow camping, parachute landings on snow, and downhill ski techniques.
+For six weeks, the troops learned about the basics of ski equipment, mountain travel, snow camping, parachute landings on snow and downhill ski techniques.

 “By the end of that winter we came to the conclusion that maybe a third of them would become pretty good skiers, the middle third could get by, and the remaining third had better stay in the paratroopers and forget it.”